Long before the Huns, or the Mongols, or the Aryans, a different people ruled the Eurasian plains. Meet the inventors of thunderbolt-hurling sky gods.

 We seem to be gazing into the very birth of Indo-Aryan culture.

 The chariots and bows of northern India’s warrior aristocracy are here.
 So are the roots of ancient Persian philosophy, and the ancestor of all Indo-Iranian languages.
-Here is the thunder of wheels across the plains, and Zeus and Thor and Indra hurling thunderbolts from the sky.
+Here is the thunder of wheels across the plains, and Zeus and Thor and Indra hurling lightning-bolts from the sky.

 But were the Andronovo people actually Aryan?